percona/k8spxc-docs/docs/update_manually.md

     !!! note

         Check the version of the Operator you have in your Kubernetes environment.
-Please refer to the [Operator upgrade guide](update.md#upgrading-the-operator) to upgrade the Operator and CRD, if needed.
+Please refer to the [Operator upgrade guide](update.md#upgrading-the-operator-and-crd) to upgrade the Operator and CRD, if needed.

     Patching Custom Resource is done with the `kubectl patch pxc` command.
-    Actual image names can be found [in the list of certified images](images.md#custom-registry-images) (for older releases, please refer to the [old releases documentation archive](archive.md)).
+    Actual image names can be found [in the list of certified images](images.md) (for older releases, please refer to the [old releases documentation archive :octicons-link-external-16:](https://docs.percona.com/legacy-documentation/)).
     For example, updating to the `{{ release }}` version should look as follows:

     === "For Percona XtraDB Cluster 8.0"